The Battle Proms is proud to support Combat Stress

 While our events are very much a summer celebration, we are always mindful of the fact that music such as the Battle Symphony was written to commemorate a battle in which lives were lost, and that war continues today, in various guises, with the men and women of the armed forces still facing incredibly traumatic experiences.
 As a result the Battle Proms team decided to support the armed forces charity Combat Stress, who have been our charity partner since 2004.
 Over this time our audience has been overwhelmingly generous and through your kind donations and our own contribution from the concert’s profits, we raised over £47,000 for Combat Stress in 2016, taking the total raised since our partnership began to £287,663.89!

-A very big Thank You to everyone who donated on the night.
+A very big Thank You to everyone who has donated on the night.

-The Battle Proms Team will continue to work closely with Combat Stress and support their vital work with veterans such as Lewis.
+The Battle Proms Team will continue to work closely with Combat Stress and support their vital work with veterans such as Grayham.